High-dimensional statistical arbitrage with factor models and stochastic control

-\item \textbf{Assumption 2:} This factor model has been computed statistically by using some version of PCA\footnote{See Letteau and Pelger (2018) and Pelger and Xiong (2018) for some new versions of high-dimensional PCA that might be particularly interesting for this problem.}, so the rows of $\Lambda$ are the largest eigenvectors of some square matrix and the discrete-time version of $dF_t$ (i.e., the daily, hourly, etc. factors returns) is then computed by linearly regressing the discrete-time version of $dR_t$ (i.e., the daily, hourly, etc. assets returns) on some rescaling of $\Lambda$, so
+\item \textbf{Assumption 2:} This factor model has been computed statistically by using some version of PCA\footnote{See \cite{PelgerRPPCA} for some new versions of PCA that might be particularly interesting for this problem.}, so the rows of $\Lambda$ are the largest eigenvectors of some square matrix and the discrete-time version of $dF_t$ (i.e., the daily, hourly, etc. factors returns) is computed by linearly regressing the discrete-time version of $dR_t$ (i.e., the daily, hourly, etc. assets returns) on some rescaling of $\Lambda$, so

-for some rescaling $\tilde{\Lambda}$ of $\Lambda$.
-(In fact, the only thing we need about this assumption is that (\ref{factorestimation}) holds for some matrix $\tilde{\Lambda}$, which allows for a bigger class of factor models than classical PCA).
+for some matrix $\tilde{\Lambda}$.
+However, the only fact we will need about this assumption is that (\ref{factorestimation}) holds for some matrix $\tilde{\Lambda}$, which allows for a bigger class of factor models than classical PCA.

 \item \textbf{Assumption 3:} The process $X_t$ given by the cumulative residuals is mean-reverting.
 In particular, for analytic tractability we assume that it is a matrix $N$-dimensional Ornstein-Uhlenbeck process satisfying the following stochastic differential equation with known parameters